rosasmje/rosasm2052f/README.md

 More about RosAsm: see program file "B_U_Asm.EXE"

-Create directory "RosAsm", for "releases" download "RosAsmFiles.7z" & unpack here.
+Create directory "RosAsm", from "releases" download "RosAsmFiles.7z" & unpack here.
 Then download latest released executable and also unpack and put here.
 On first run, configure RosAsm.
 Menu>Tools>Configuration.
 Also "Create Config.bin"